bradleyap/Watson-news-sample-room-java/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4d099084aab34a57893e8fd29df79ae3)](https://www.codacy.com/app/gameontext/sample-room-java?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=gameontext/sample-room-java&amp;utm_campaign=Badge_Grade)

-[Game On!](https://game-on.org/) is both a sample microservices application, and a throwback text adventure brought to you by the WASdev team at IBM.
+[Game On!](https://gameontext.org/) is both a sample microservices application, and a throwback text adventure brought to you by the WASdev team at IBM.
 This application demonstrates how microservice architectures work from two points of view:

 1. As a Player: navigate through a network/maze of rooms, and interact with other players and the items or actions available in each room.
 2. As a Developer: extend the game by creating simple services that define rooms.
 Learn about microservice architectures and their supporting infrastructure as you build and scale your service.

-You can learn more about Game On! at [http://game-on.org/](http://game-on.org/).
+You can learn more about Game On! at [http://gameontext.org/](http://gameontext.org/).

 ## Introduction

-This walkthrough will guide you through creating and deploying a simple room (a microservice) to the running Game On! application.
+This walkthrough will guide you through creating and deploying a java room (a microservice) that allows visitors to query the Watson Alchemy Data News service for the Game On! application.
 This microservice is written in Java as a web application deployed on Websphere Liberty.

-The microservice can be (a) deployed as a Cloud Foundry application or (b) built into a docker container.
+The microservice in this example will be built into a docker container.

 Game On! communicates with this service (a room) over WebSockets using the [Game On!
-WebSocket protocol](https://book.game-on.org/microservices/WebSocketProtocol.html).
+WebSocket protocol](https://book.gameontext.org/microservices/WebSocketProtocol.html).
 Consider this a stand-in for asynchronous messaging like MQTT, which requires a lot more setup than a simple WebSocket does.

 ## Requirements